Australia's One Nation party accused of seeking NRA money to weaken gun laws

 “These conversations with the NRA were to look at nothing more than their (campaign) techniques,” Ashby told reporters in Brisbane.
 “This was not about sourcing money from the NRA.”

 NRA spokesman Andrew Arulanandam referred questions about Al Jazeera’s report to the group’s lobbying arm, the NRA Institute for Legislative Action.

-“I don’t know what you’re talking about,” NRA-ILA spokeswoman Jennifer Jacobs wrote in an emailed response to a query about the report.
-She did not respond to further questions.
+NRA-ILA spokeswoman Jennifer Baker said the group had no comment on the report.

 Australia has some of the world’s strictest firearm laws, implemented after a lone gunman killed 35 people at Port Arthur on the island state of Tasmania in 1996.